Tomah Fire Department to celebrate 150th anniversary

 Following the parade, the public is invited to Tomah Recreation Park for a fire truck equipment show starting at 1 p.m.
 From 2:30-5:30 p.m., the celebration includes free bounce houses, junior firefighter combat challenge course, smoke house and caricatures.
 The Minnesota Fire Engine Club will provide a colored/illuminated water show throughout the evening.

-Free live music can be heard throughout the afternoon with Aaron Scott playing from 2-4:15 p.m., Desperate Ottos playing from 4:45-7p.m. and Bon Journey — the Original Bon Jovi/Journey Tribute Band — playing from 7:30-11:30 p.m.
+Free live music can be heard throughout the afternoon with Aaron Scott playing from 2 to 4:15 p.m., Desperate Ottos playing from 4:45 to 7 p.m. and Bon Journey — the Original Bon Jovi/Journey Tribute Band — playing from 7:30 to 11:30 p.m.
 Food and beverages will be available for purchase.

 Tomah Public Safety Director/Fire Chief Tim Adler said the Tomah Fire Department is proud to have provided “same day service” to the residents of Tomah and surrounding areas since 1871.